 We all know what track and cross-country runners look like: lean and mean.
 And the closer your physique to theirs, the more likely you’ll be able to go fast.
 If you regularly work out, then you’ll probably have a faster time than people who don’t run as often.

 If you are lighter, then you’ll probably have a faster mile time.
 And as you lose weight from running and get more efficient at running that mile, you’ll see the seconds and even minutes start to disappear.
+It always needs to be said, though, that weight loss needs to stay within reason.
+There is being athletically trim, and then there is being unhealthily fixated on losing weight.
+Too much weight loss can substantially hurt your running, not to mention health in general.

 Another thing that can unfortunately impact your mile time is recovering from an injury.
-If you’ve had a recurrent one or are recovering from one, you won’t be able to go as fast (and you definitely don’t want to).
+If you’ve had a recurrent problem or are recovering from one, you won’t be able to go as fast (and you definitely don’t want to).

 Ways to Get Faster Running a Mile